IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

    - Medium-term adjustments for asset optimisation in response to market dynamics
    - Short-term performance analysis of newly installed assets to ensure operational and market alignment

-These outputs provide key insights into the operational efficiency, profitability and long-term strategic expansion of Hybrid Virtual Power Plants (H-VPPs).
+These outputs provide key insights into the operational efficiency, profitability and long-term strategic expansion of H-VPPs.

 Scalability and performance
 ===========================